pyca/cryptography/docs/installation.rst

 .. warning::

-    The Rust available in most Debian versions is older than the minimum supported version.
-Debian Bookworm is sufficiently new, but otherwise please see the :ref:`Rust installation instructions <installation:Rust>` for information about installing a newer Rust.
+    The Rust available in Debian versions prior to Bookworm are older than the minimum supported version.
+See the :ref:`Rust installation instructions
+    <installation:Rust>` for information about installing a newer Rust.

 .. code-block:: console